 Even a single breach can be catastrophic to your business and brand and VMRay Analyzer catches the most advanced, targeted, and sophisticated threats that others don’t.
 So why take a chance?

-Automate your response to incidents with deep threat context to support confident analysis and action.
+Automate your incident response with deep threat context to support confident analysis and action.
 VMRay Analyzer can help you significantly speed up manual analysis and make time and skill intensive reverse engineering steps obsolete.

 VMRay captures and categorizes every interaction between the target analysis environment and malicious files and URLs, down to the granular level of function calls.
 An intuitive web interface and powerful reporting tools lets analysts flexibly generate reports that present only the information relevant to understanding the threat behavior being analyzed – extraneous information is filtered out.

 VMRay’s superior reporting brings an unmatched level of clarity, speed, and effectiveness to incident response.

 As a CISO or CIO, you have to protect your business and brand, but MDR service providers, such as Expel, have to protect the business and brands of hundreds of customers.
 For them, there is never enough time so they rely on Analyzer to accelerate incident response times from hours or days to minutes, and ensure that their clients get prompt and actionable answers rather than being barraged by alerts.
 This has helped make Expel the undisputed leader in the MDR field.
 Find out more here.